MicrosoftDocs/PowerShell-Docs/gallery/psget/module/psget_find-module.md

 # Find a module with exact version
 Find-Module -Name AzureRM -RequiredVersion 1.3.2

+# Find a module with a specific pre-release version
+Find-Module -Name AzureRM -RequiredVersion 1.3.2-alpha -AllowPrerelease

 # Find a module from the specified repository
 Find-Module -Name Contoso -Repository MyLocalRepo